 The upcoming Snapdragon 1000 will supposedly support 16GB of system memory and 128GB of storage while consuming only 12 watts of power, which is lower than Intel’s Core i5-8250U and Core i7-8550U processors.
 This chip is a likely candidate for Microsoft’s Andromeda device, given that Qualcomm’s just-launched Snapdragon 850 chip is designed to bring increased performance to a second generation of “always connected” Windows 10 PCs.

 What we know about the “Andromeda” design

 We first saw Andromeda mentioned in the Windows Insider Windows 10 release, build 17025.
 As WalkingCat indicated on Twitter:

 17025 Xaml stack is aware of a "ComposableShell.Composers.Andromeda.exe" thingy

 — WalkingCat (@h0x0d) October 27, 2017

-Microsoft purchased surfacephone.com
+Microsoft also purchased surfacephone.com

-If you’re looking for a hint that Microsoft will introduce a Surface Phone sometime in the future, then look no further than one Reddit user’s discovery in late January 2016.
+If you’re looking for a hint that Microsoft may introduce a Surface Phone sometime in the future, then look no further than one Reddit user’s discovery in late January 2016.
 It appears that Microsoft owns surfacephone.com, and the company even went as far as redirecting it to the main Surface website.

 It’s important to point out, too, that surfacephone.com was actually registered in May 2007, so it’s not like Microsoft recently purchased it to get ready for a new Surface Phone launch.